citp/privacy-policy-historical/m/my/mya/myadspost.com.md

-> *The following text is extracted and transformed from the myadspost.com privacy policy that was archived on 2011-11-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111118204419id_/http%3A//www.myadspost.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the myadspost.com privacy policy that was archived on 2012-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120624100352id_/http%3A//www.myadspost.com/privacy.php) for the most accurate reproduction.*

-# Submit your articles for massive exposure, Sign-up Now for Free!
+# MyADSPost.com - Free Articles for Reprint.
+Free Articles for your web site.

 Article Directory Privacy Policy